 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires ChildFund to retain as a fund of perpetual duration.
-In accordance with U.S. generally accepted accounting principles, deficiencies of this nature are reported in unrestricted net assets.
-At June 30, 2018 there were no deficiencies of this nature.
+At June 30, 2019 there were no deficiencies of this nature.